h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

         In case we stored the path of the driver H2O jar to environmental variable ``H2O_DRIVER_JAR``, we don't have to specify ``setH2ODriverPath`` as Sparkling Water will read the path from the environmental variable.

-When specifying the queue, we recommend that this queue has YARN preemption off in order to have stable a H2O cluster.
+When specifying the queue, we recommend that this queue has YARN preemption off in order to have stable an H2O cluster.

-In case of Scala, it can also happen that we might need to explicitly set the client's IP or network.
+In the case of Scala, it can also happen that we might need to explicitly set the client's IP or network.
 To see how this can be configured, please see `Specifying the Client Network in Scala`_.

 Manual Mode of External Backend on Hadoop